bahuljain/scala-fun/README.md

 - if the behavior will not be reused, then make it a concrete class
 - if the behavior needs to be inherited from Java code, then use an abstract class.
 - if it might be reused in multiple, unrelated classes, make it a trait.
 Only traits can be mixed into different parts of the class hierarchy.
+- for performance abstract classes are better
+- if you don't know anything, start with traits as they provide more flexibility and can be easily changed later on.